-Find meaningful information about music education, general parenting, and support!
+Find meaningful information about music education!

 I work as a coordinator at the University of New Mexico.
 I teach demo lessons and give advice to novice music teachers.
 We have a wonderful program where younger colleagues get experience teaching demo lessons.
 We talk about ideas and what might make the teaching practice better.
 I love connecting with others in this way.